kaiachain/kaia-docs/docs/references/sdk/caver-js-1.4.1/api/caver.klay/config.md

 caver.klay.getNodeInfo([callback])
 ```

-Returns the current client version of a Klaytn node.
+Returns the current client version of a Kaia node.

 **Parameters**